wwpanxd/hello-world/readme.txt

 I want test how to commit my changes
-I clone the hello-world from remote repository`` how the repository work when we have two projects. this is a branch dev
+I clone the hello-world from remote repository`` how the repository work when we have two projects. his is a branch dev this is a branch master